 One of the most popular SEO plugins is Yoast SEO.
 It helps follow important SEO practices while writing new articles or updating the old ones.
-The author of the article can set a focus keyword and the plugin will reveal the important tips to rank for that keyword in search engines.
+The article’s author can set a focus keyword, and the plugin will reveal the important tips to rank for that keyword in search engines.

-The free version of Yoast allows one keyword targetting whereas the premium version allows multiple keyword targetting.
+The free version of Yoast allows one keyword targeting, whereas the premium version allows multiple keyword targetting.

 Yoast SEO plugin also analyses the article and shows the readability status.
 The readability analysis shows how easy-to-read the article is, how many words, headings, and sub-headings there should be in the article, etc.

 Similar to Yoast, Rank Math is another SEO plugin for WordPress sites.
 It is new but gaining popularity really fast.
-Rank Math has a ton of features and the best of all, it’s free (so far it’s free).
+Rank Math has many features, and the best of all, it’s free (so far, it’s free).

 In the previous article, we learned to create new blog posts and pages.
-It was very simple.
+It was effortless.
 By default, each WordPress site shows the latest posts on the homepage.
 You can also change the homepage as described in the last article.
 In that case, your blog page is moved to

 If you visit /blog, you’ll see all the published blog posts/articles.